mrgarciamanuel/feup-plotter/README.md

 ## Getting Started

-1. Adding local dependece to your projec
+1. Adding locally to your project
 - Download repo
 - open pubspec.yaml file and add in dependencies settion: